Australia - Terms and Conditions

 11. Warranties and consumer guarantees

-(a) The Purchaser acknowledges that the consumer guarantees stipulated in sections 54, 55, 56, 57, 58 and 59 of the Australian Consumer Law do not apply to the sale of goods by auction.
+(a) The Buyer acknowledges that the consumer guarantees stipulated in sections 54, 55, 56, 57, 58 and 59 of the Australian Consumer Law do not apply to the sale of goods by auction.
 As a result, the Auctioneer and the Seller make no warranties and give no guarantees regarding:

 (i) the goods being of acceptable quality;